ericbulloch/kwmd/tools/linpeas.md

 ## Introduction

 Once I have a shell running on a capture the flag box, I often need to escalate my privilege to another user up until root.
 Privilege escalation is a little bit of art and a little bit of science.
 There are so many things that I need to check and be aware of on a target machine.
-Here are something linpeas checks:
+Here are some things LinPEAS checks:

 - Check environment variables
 - Get system information